Office of Undergraduate Admissions

 Voices of Tufts Diversity Experience

-The Voices of Tufts Diversity Experience is a two-day program, designed to introduce high school seniors to diversity and community at Tufts University.
-Through conversations with current students, panel discussions with Tufts staff and faculty, opportunities to meaningfully connect with our identity-based resource centers, and social programming, Voices aims to inform and empower students as they navigate the college admissions process.
+Sponsored by the Office of Undergraduate Admissions, Voices of Tufts is a visit program designed to introduce high school seniors to the ways students create a sense of belonging and community at Tufts University.
+Through conversations with current students, panel discussions with Tufts staff and faculty, opportunities to meaningfully connect with our Division of Student Diversity and Inclusion, and social programming, Voices aims to inform and empower students as they navigate the college search process.